-Here’s my guide to a 7 day road trip in southern New England.
+Here’s my itinerary for taking a one week day road trip in southern New England.
 This New England itinerary takes you to the beautiful states of Connecticut, Rhode Island, and Massachusetts.

 I tell you the best things to see, do, and eat in southern New England.
 You’ll have a nice combination of cities, quaint small towns, and nature stops without too much driving.
 I also give you tips for extending your stay, if you have more time in Massachusetts.